 The Economics Department at the University of Oregon, located in the College of Arts and Sciences, is a top teaching and research department featuring a dedicated group of faculty, staff and students who lead the field in current economic issues.
 We are also one of the fastest growing departments at the University due to the relevance of our subject matter and reputation for excellence in teaching and scholarship.

 Here's what's happening in the Econ Department

-Hosted and Sponsored by the Department of Economics, University of Oregon
+Hosted by the UO Department of Economics

 The Department of Economics at the University of Oregon is proud to host the 21st Annual Conference on Empirical Investigations in International Trade at the Eugene Hilton November 7–9, 2014.

 Bruce Blonigen, University of Oregon Anca Cristea, University of Oregon Nicholas Sly, University of Oregon Jon Haveman, FREIT

 At this conference, economists specializing in empirical international trade will present their current research.
 The goal of this conference is to promote the awareness of...